 What is ARFID?

-Genetic Factors of ARFID
+Genetic causes of ARFID

-Molecular Hereditary
+Molecular hereditary

 Like many mental health conditions, hereditary can be a cause for some eating disorder behaviors.
 Every human is born with a genetic code, which may exhibit patterns in certain health conditions [1], such as ARFID.

-Environmental Influence
+Environmental influence

-[2] https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6534269/
+2. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6534269/

-Social & Cultural Factors of ARFID
+Social & cultural causes of ARFID

 Another sociocultural factor that can be seen in those struggling with ARFID symptoms is food beliefs.
 This can include moral beliefs about eating meat and dairy, or how these food items are prepared.

-Psychological Factors of ARFID
+Psychological causes of ARFID

 Anxiety

 Anxiety can be linked with ARFID, specifically in patients who experience anxieties and fears around eating.
 They may avoid eating out of fear that they will choke, vomit or even die if they eat certain foods.
-[5] For many patients with ARFID, eating disorder treatment can increase anxiety.
-Our experienced staff are highly skilled in supporting individuals through these challenges.
+[5]

 Common ARFID symptoms include:

-- Lack of interest in food
+• Having a lack of interest in food

-- Avoiding foods due to texture or consistency
+• Avoiding foods due to texture or consistency

-- Refusing to try new foods
+• Refusing to try new foods

-- Requiring food to be prepared a specific way
+• Requiring food to be prepared a specific way

-- Feeling afraid to eat due to fear of a possible allergic reactions, choking or vomiting
+• Feeling afraid to eat due to fear of a possible allergic reactions, choking or vomiting

 Types of ARFID